odysseyprogramme/odyssey-website-dev/README.md

 [A video introduction to using this GitHub repo to post stuff](https://youtu.be/Kdr73zzNnVU)

-After much pain, the website is finally up and running, again.
-This page is for whoever is interested in contributing to the website.
+The website is finally up and running, again.
+Yay!
+This page is for any NTU student who[ is interested in contributing to the website.
 Please ensure good documentation, an established workflow and good reading materials on how to get started etc.

 A few files that you will frequent:
 [change_log](https://github.com/odysseyprogramme/odysseyprogramme.github.io/blob/main/help/change_log.md)